Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

 where $\parallel$ indicates the component parallel to the laser polarization (we assume all fields linearly polarized along the same direction).
-The phase recorded by RABBIT is the relative phase between the TPBC,
+The ``atomic" phase recorded by RABBIT in interband transitions is the relative phase between the TPBC,

-This phase allows to extract information on interband dynamics in solids in the same way as it does for photo-ionization dynamics in atoms.